 During baking, the eggs make the pastry puff into irregular domes to create cream puffs.

-After baking the puffs are split, hallowed out and can be filled with custard, whipped cream, ice cream or many other fillings and served as a dessert.
+After baking the puffs are split, hollowed out and can then be filled with custard, whipped cream, ice cream or many other fillings and served as a dessert.
 They can also be sprinkled with powdered sugar or drizzled with a glaze.